htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     Custom resources have no default consumption policy.

  ``SLOT_WEIGHT`` :index:`SLOT_WEIGHT`
-    An expression that specifies a slot’s weight, used as a multiplier the *condor_negotiator* daemon during matchmaking to assess user usage of a slot, which affects user priority.
+    An expression that specifies a slot's weight, used as a multiplier the *condor_negotiator* daemon during matchmaking to assess user usage of a slot, which affects user priority.
 Defaults to ``Cpus``.